 To remain in good academic standing for federal and institutional aid, an Ithaca College undergraduate student must successfully complete 67% of all credit hours attempted.
-Class grades of F, W, I or U are not considered to be successfully completed classes.
+Classes in which the student earns grades of F, W, I or U are not considered successfully completed.
 Transfer credits accepted by Ithaca College are included in this calculation.
-A student’s progress toward program pursuit is reviewed at the end of each spring semester.
+A student's program pursuit progress is reviewed at the end of each spring semester.

 GPA Requirements (qualitative standard)

-- The reason why he/she did not meet the minimum academic requirements listed above.
+1. The reason why the student was not able to meet the minimum academic requirements.

-- A plan for meeting the standards in a reasonable time frame.
-This plan may include an academic plan that the student creates with an academic advisor.
+4. A plan for meeting the standards in a reasonable time frame.
+This plan should include an academic plan that the student creates with an academic advisor.